RickCastle2018/wallets-manager/README.md

 Start the service:

-Before doing steps listed below you must run `tests/test.js`, but if it's possible leave deployment to me or our future CI/CD pipeline, please.
+*Before doing steps listed below you must run `tests/test.js`, but leave deployment to me or our future CI/CD pipeline if it's possible, please.*

 1. Install Docker, enable it in systemctl,
 2. `git pull` this repository,